Calendar of Events

 Oct.
 18: NO MEETING- There will be no meeting this month as we will all be passed out in comas trying to recover from hosting this year's AGM.
 We'll see you in November!

 Nov 15: "Jane Austen and Economics" with Fay Greckel- Even though she is retired, you still can't take the professor out of Fay Greckel.
 Any guesses as to what she's been developing an interest in during her spare time?
 Researching economics and finances in Jane Austen's novels!
 She'll be joining us to share with everyone her findings.
-Jane Austen might have been an woman, but will be showing us that Jane may have been more aware of the economic situation in England than some may give her credit for!
+Jane Austen might have been a woman, but Faye will be showing us that Jane may have been more aware of the economic situation in England than some may give her credit for!

 Dec.
 13: "The Tea Things of Jane Austen" with Bruce Richardson- It is the end of the year, and what a year we have had!
 What better way to mark all we have accomplished this year than to have a Tea to celebrate the birthday of our dear Jane!
 And who better to speak to us on this special occassion than Bruce Richardson, owner of Elmwood Inn Teas and Benjamin Press, tea instructer, and Tea Historian for The Boston Harbor Museum in Boston, Massachuetts!
 He will be joining us to talk about all things tea and Jane Austen! *This event is limited in seating, so please RSVP.
 Guests must pay admission.*